 To ensure high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
-History is taught as part of a termly topic, focusing on knowledge and skills stated in the National Curriculum.
+History is taught as part of a half termly topic (roughly 8 weeks), focusing on knowledge and skills stated in the National Curriculum.
 At Colmers Farm Primary School, the history curriculum at Colmers Farm Primary School is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills and taught in each Key Stage.

 Teachers plan lessons for their class using our progression of knowledge and skills document.
 Teachers can use this document to plan their history lessons suitable to their class's interests and what they want to learn.
 When teaching history, the teachers should follow the children's interests to ensure their learning is engaging, broad and balanced.
 History teaching focuses on enabling children to think critically.
 This will be scaffolded to support children to recall previous learning and make connections.
 Staff will model explicitly the subject-specific vocabulary, knowledge and skills relevant to the learning to allow them to integrate new knowledge into larger concepts.
 Learning will be supported through the use of knowledge organisers that provide children with scaffolding that supports them to retain new facts and vocabulary in their long-term memory.
-Knowledge organisers are used for preteaching, to support home learning and also as a part of weekly review.
+Knowledge organisers are used for preteaching, to support home learning and also as a part of daily review.

 A variety of teaching approaches are used based on the teacher's judgement.
 History provides excellent opportunities to enhance the learning of more able pupils through the investigations, analysing sources and writing extending pieces.
-In addition, educational visits provide an opportunity for the teachers to plan for additional history learning outside the classroom.